lazy-ass-devs/blug/README.md

 # Blug
-*An NodeJS blog application with express and vue framework*
+*A NodeJS blog application with express and vue framework*

 ## Running the project
 - Install [NodeJS](https://nodejs.org/en/)